denis240997/FSE_Project_SurfaceNet/README.md

         - `./config/activate-cudnn.sh` change the 1st line to your cudnn path, e.g.: `export CUDNN_ROOT=/home/<your-user-name>/libs/cudnn`
 3. Download the network models to the folder "./inputs/SurfaceNet_models" from the Dropbox [folder](https://www.dropbox.com/sh/8xs0u57ikj4qfvr/AADRQFQyJfG3WfH7ZvpcWmMKa?dl=0).
 To do this, run in terminal: `bash download.sh`
 4. If the conda environment has been installed, one can activate it by: `. activate SurfaceNet`; deactivate it by: `. deactivate`.
+5. Run in terminal `python prepare.py` and set mode `reconstruct_model` or `train_model` (not available now).
-5. In terminal run:
+6. In terminal run:
+    * `python train.py` for training of model
     * `python reconstruction.py` for evaluation and reconstruction of model
-    * `python train.py` for training of model

-    This will run scripts with default parameters specified in `utils/params.py`
+    This will run scripts with default parameters specified in `params.py`

+## Further developing

+Implement the model training startup.

 ## Evaluation results